rsalmei/clearly/README.md

         Filter args:

-        pattern (Optional[str]): a pattern to filter workers ex.: '^dispatch|^email' to filter names starting with those or 'dispatch.*123456' to filter that exact name and number or even '123456' to filter that exact number anywhere. negate (bool): if True, finds tasks that do not match criteria
+        pattern (Optional[str]): a pattern to filter workers ex.: '^dispatch|^email' to filter names starting with that or 'dispatch.*123456' to filter that exact name and number or even '123456' to filter that exact number anywhere. negate (bool): if True, finds tasks that do not match criteria